MachineLemonade/docs/v0.10/ee-overview.md

 ## Components

+Astronomer Enterprise brings together best-of-class components into a complete "Managed Airflow on Kubernetes" system:

 * [Astro CLI](https://github.com/astronomer/astro-cli) - Command line tool for pushing deployments from your local machine to your workspaces running on Kubernetes.
 The CLI also provides the ability to launch a local stack via docker for local development and testing of DAGs, hooks and operators.
 * [Orbit (React UI)](https://github.com/astronomer/orbit-ui) - A modern web based interface to create manage workspaces and deployments.
 Through the UI you can scale up or down your resources per deployment, invite new users and monitor Airflow logs
 * [Houston (GraphQL API)](https://github.com/astronomer/houston-api) - The core GraphQL API layer to interact with your astronomer workspaces and deployments.
 Use GraphQL queries directly, or integrate with your CI/CD platform to automate Airflow deployments.